Subscribe to Notes on Nursing, our monthly news digest.

 As relied-upon problem solvers, Infection Control Nurses are usually among the most impactful innovators.
 Whether it’s coming up with new handwashing practices or working with scientists to design new protective gear, ICNs are constantly creating new and safer ways to practice medicine and protect their patients.

-Where Can an Infection Control Nurse Work?
+Getting Hired as an Infection Control Nurse

 Sources